Bill Briggs (skier)

 William Morse Briggs (born December 21, 1931) is notable as the first to ski the Grand Teton on June 15, 1971, and as a result is said to be the "father of extreme skiing" in North America.
 He is the director of the Great American Ski School, formerly located at Snow King Mountain in Jackson, Wyoming in the United States.

 First descent of the Grand Teton

-His route required a free-hanging rappel down a 165-foot (50 m) cliff face, which he completed with his skis on.
-Realizing, the next day, that his story would be doubted, he convinced Virginia Huidekoper to fly over the still-visible ski tracks with a photographer on board and document his feat from a Cesna 182.
-The photograph of Briggs graceful ski turns winding down the face of such a famously steep and treacherous mountain sparked widespread interest in extreme skiing.
-That interest, which in many ways was born in Jackson, WY, has grown into a significant industry of extreme backcountry and heliskiing such as the World Extreme Skiing Championships, the World Heli Championships, hundreds of feature films, magazines, specialty equipment manufacturers and a global fan base.
+The route required a 165-foot (50 m) free-hanging rappel, which Briggs performed while wearing skis.
+To substantiate the unverified descent, he arranged for Virginia Huidekoper and a photographer to flyover the peak in a Cesna 182 the following day to record the remaining tracks.
+The resulting photograph of the descent generated wider public interest in extreme skiing.
+This early activity in Jackson, Wyoming, contributed to the development of extreme backcountry and heliskiing into a broader commercial industry, eventually encompassing specialized equipment manufacturing, media production, and competitive events such as the World Extreme Skiing Championships and the World Heli Championships.